ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

-NTP version 4 {{!RFC5905}} has seen active use for over a decade, and within this time period the protocol has not only been extended to support new requirements but also fallen victim to vulnerabilities that have been used for distributed denial of service (DDoS) amplification attacks.
+NTP version 4 {{!RFC5905}} has seen active use for over a decade, and within this time period the protocol has not only been extended to support new requirements but has also fallen victim to vulnerabilities that have been used for distributed denial of service (DDoS) amplification attacks.

 ## Notational Conventions